MayCodesThings/maycodesthings.github.io/content/about.md

 Hi!
 I'm May 👋 I dig data, love coding, and live in Bangkok 🇹🇭

-I’m learning SQL, Python, Power BI, Google BigQuery, and building real-world projects to sharpen my skills in data wrangling, visualization, and storytelling.
-I’m also getting hands-on with tools like Jupyter Notebooks, Pandas, and Git to build a strong foundation in analytics.
+I’m building projects with **SQL**, **Python**, **Power BI**, and **Tableau** to clean, analyze, and visualize data that drives decisions.
+My work focuses on data wrangling, dashboard building, and storytelling using tools like **Jupyter**, **Pandas**, and **Tableau**.
+I love turning messy datasets into clear, valuable insights.

-Previously, I worked in recruitment, hiring tech and finance professionals across the APAC and MENA regions.
+Before transitioning into data, I worked in recruitment, hiring tech and finance professionals across the APAC and MENA regions.
 Being around so many brilliant minds in tech sparked my interest in data and it’s been a rewarding journey ever since.

-I love:
+❤️ What I love:

 - 🧠 Writing code & automating things
 - 📊 Making clean, insightful dashboards